INDIANAPOLIS — The Marion County prosecutor announced Melvin Hall II has been charged with murder for the Aug. 28 shooting death of Naytasia Williams.

 “The murder of Naytasia Williams is tragic and deeply upsetting," prosecutor Ryan Mears said.
 “The prosecutor’s office intends to seek justice on behalf of Ms. Williams and her family.”

 This is not Hall's first shooting case looked at by prosecutors.
 Dash cam video from March 2020 shows Hall exit his car while patrolling a property near 37th and Meridian streets.
-The video shows an alleged trespasser pull a gun on Hall and Hall shooting back.
-Hall faced no charges in that case, and the trespass suspect survived the shooting.
+The video shows the trespasser pull a gun on Hall and Hall shooting back.
+Hall faced no charges in this case, and the trespass suspect survived the shooting.

 The guards working for Hall have dash cams and in some cases body cams.
 Hall shared with 13News the shooting happened so fast, he didn't have time to manually activate his body cam.